-The City of Tigard is committed to increasing public safety on its streets by giving qualified defendants the opportunity to participate in a driver safety diversion program.
+The City of Tigard is committed to increasing public safety on its streets by giving qualified defendants the opportunity to participate in a traffic safety program.
 Programs are designed to heighten driver awareness and establish safer habits that lead to fewer violations and collisions.

 To qualify for a program you must meet the standards established for the specific program.
 Most often that will include:

 - The ticket involving a single moving violation.

 - No convictions for a moving violation or traffic crime within the last five years.

-- No participation in a court-supervised traffic safety class or diversion program within the last five years.
+- No participation in a court-supervised traffic safety class within the last five years.

 - Having a valid non-commercial driver license or permit.